 - Step 3.
 Copy the private key (for example syslog-ng.key) matching the certificate of the syslog-ng server to the syslog-ng server host, for example into the /opt/syslog-ng/etc/syslog-ng/key.d directory.
 The key must be in PEM format, and must not be password-protected. - Step 4.
-Add a source statement to the syslog-ng configuration file that uses the tls(key-file(key_file_fullpathname) cert-file(cert_file_fullpathname)) option and specify the key and certificate files.
-The source must use the source driver (tcp() or tcpv6()) matching the destination driver used by the syslog-ng client.
+Add a source statement to the syslog-ng configuration file that uses the tls( key-file(key\file\fullpathname) cert-file(cert\file\fullpathname) ) option and specify the key and certificate files.
+The source must use the source driver (network() or syslog()) matching the destination driver used by the syslog-ng client.
 Also specify the directory storing the certificate of the CA that issued the client's certificate.

 For the details of the available t1s() options, see Section 10.4, TLS options (p.
-235).
+313).